qforestlab/make-qforestlab-github-manual/README.md

-# How to put your manual on Github
+# How to put your manual on GitHub
 If you want to put a manual on the Q-ForestLab GitHub follow the steps explained in this manual.

 ## Steps